-Recent Statements of Financial Accounting Standards ("SFAS") include the following: (effective for fiscal years beginning after December 15, 1997) SFAS 130, Reporting of Comprehensive Income, SFAS 131, Disclosure about Segments of an Enterprise and Related Information, and SFAS 132, Employers' Disclosure about Pensions and Other Postretirement Benefits and (effective for all fiscal quarters of fiscal years beginning after June 15, 1999) SFAS 133, Accounting for Derivative Instruments and Hedging Activities.
+Recent Statements of Financial Accounting Standards ("SFAS") (effective for fiscal years beginning after December 15, 1997) include the following: SFAS 130, Reporting of Comprehensive Income, SFAS 131, Disclosure about Segments of an Enterprise and Related Information, and SFAS 132, Employers' Disclosure about Pensions and Other Postretirement Benefits.
 Management is currently studying these SFAS items for possible impact on the combined financial statements; however, based upon its preliminary assessment of the SFAS, management believes that they will not have a significant impact on the Company's financial statements.
 On April 3, 1998, the American Institute of Certified Public Accountants issued Statement of Position 98-5, Reporting on the Costs of Start-Up Activities ("SOP 98-5").
 For years beginning after December 15, 1998, SOP 98-5 generally requires that all start-up costs of a business activity be charged to expense as incurred and any start-up cost previously deferred should be written-off as a cumulative effect of a change in accounting principle.
 Management is currently studying SOP 98-5 for its possible impact on the combined financial statements.
 Based upon its preliminary assessment of SOP 98-5, management believes that SOP 98-5 will not have a material impact on the combined financial statements except for a \$4.5 million non-cash write off at January 1, 1999 of the unamortized balance of deferred start-up costs of BEF, an unconsolidated affiliate, in which the Company owns a 33 1/3% economic interest.
 Such a write-off would cause a \$1.5 million reduction in the equity in income of unconsolidated affiliates for 1999 and a corresponding reduction in the Company's investment in unconsolidated affiliates.